peiyuanix/riscv-os/Appendix-00-Assembly-and-Linking/README.md

-# Compilation and Linking Basics
+# Assembly and Linking Basics
 ## Related file types and concepts
 - machine instruction
 - assembly source code file
 - relocatable file
 - executable file

-## Compilation and linking workflow
+## Assembly and linking workflow
 - The CPU can only decode and execute _machine instructions_.
 - An _assembly source code file_ consists of assembly instructions, which are symbolic representations of machine instructions.
 - The assembler can translate an _assembly source file_ into a _relocatable file_.